 - Using a large, sharp knife, carefully slice off a thin piece from the top and bottom of the butternut squash (to give it stability).
 Using a large, heavy-duty vegetable peeler, remove the skin.
 Cut the squash in half horizontally, where the thinner neck meets the round base.
 Cut the base piece in half vertically, exposing the seeds.
 Use a spoon to scoop and scrape out the seeds.
 Cut all of the squash flesh into 1-inch cubes and set aside.

 - In a large bowl, whisk together the maple syrup, coconut oil, cinnamon, nutmeg, and salt.
 Add the cubed squash and toss until evenly coated.
 (Alternatively, you may shake all of the ingredients together in a gallon-sized plastic baggie.)
-Spread out the squash on prepared baking sheet into a single layer.
-Sprinkle with freshly ground pepper, if desired.
+Spread out the squash cubes on prepared baking sheet into a single layer.
+Sprinkle with freshly ground pepper, to taste.

-- Roast squash for 25 minutes.
-Use a metal spatula to carefully flip cubes over; roast for 15 to 20 minutes more (checking frequently) or until squash is tender with golden edges.
+- Roast the butternut squash cubes for 25 minutes.
+Use a metal spatula to carefully flip each piece over; roast for 15 to 20 minutes more (checking frequently) or until squash is tender with golden edges.
 Serve immediately.

 Notes